triebelf/dotfiles/README.md

 ## alacritty

 ## tmux
-* dependencies: urlview, xclip or wlclipboard
+* dependencies: urlview, xclip, wlclipboard

 ## vim
 * some of the plugins have external dependencies
+* useful keyboard shortcuts
+    * ,g  go to definition else declaration
+    * C-^ go back to last open file